pymacaron/pages/README.md

 ### Microservices made easy

-To create a Flask-based microservice running a REST api just do:
+Create a Flask-based microservice running your REST/json api by doing:

 * Fork PyMacaron Helloworld
 * Add your API definition to the swagger file